USEPA/power-sector-dev-portal/app/README.md

 - **extractSections**: Extracts and formats the sections of the markdown content into a structured format.

 # Updating page content
+To update a specific page:
-To update existing content, open the respective markdown file from the public/content folder.
+Locate the appropriate markdown file in the public/content folder.
 All content is optional.
 Content types can be found in the types/ContentTypes.tsx file.
 Some pages have a slightly different structure, but the general layout is as follows:

+Edit the fields you wish to change
+Add or remove sections as needed by adding or removing section blocks Save the file - changes will be reflected when the site is rebuilt

 - **title**: Found on top level pages, used in banners like the Power Sector Dev Portal homepage
 - **tagline**: Optional paragraph text included in some banners, like the design elements page
 - **introTitle**: Intro header found on most pages, like the color page.
 Typically called "Introduction"